Get insider access

 -29.91 dB

-The noise isolation performance is okay.
-Like their predecessor, the Sony WH-CH710N Wireless, they have a noise cancelling system, but it does a better job across the range of blocking out background noise.
-However, it still falls short compared to Sony's heavy-hitters like the Sony WH-1000XM5 Wireless.
-As a result, these over-ears struggle to block out the low rumble of bus engines, which can be annoying during a busy commute.
-They do a better job of cutting down ambient chatter, though, as well as the high-pitched hum of an AC unit.
+The Sony WH-CH720N's noise isolation performance is okay.
+Like their predecessor, the Sony WH-CH710N Wireless, these have an active noise cancelling (ANC) system.
+The ANC is better across the range of blocking out background noise on the Sony WH-CH720 than the previous gen, even if it falls short compared to flagships like the Sony WH-1000XM5 Wireless.
+As a result, these over-ears struggle to fully reduce the low rumble of bus engines, which can be annoying during a busy commute.
+They do a better job of cutting down ambient chatter, though, as well as the high-pitched whine of a computer fan.

 Note: There's a peak between 60-220Hz, and our test rig measures the volume of these frequencies as louder than what we hear during subjective listening passes.
-We are currently investigating this peak and will update this review when we can.
+However, we've been investigating this issue and have released Test Bench 1.7, which changes the methodology used to test noise isolation to help account for this.
+We'll update this review as soon as we can.

 7.5